The Contrast advisor

 The main steps to validate contrast ratio are outlined below:

-• Enabling contrast ratio measurement: To enable contrast ratio validation for all checkpoints in a test, when setting up the test, call the SDK method class$configuration$setaccessibilityvalidation.
+• Enabling contrast ratio measurement: To enable contrast ratio validation for all checkpoints in a test, when setting up the test, call the SDK method setAccessibilityValidation.
 Pass this method the required accessibility level (AA or AAA) and version of the guidelines (WCAG_2_0 or WCAG_2_1).

-• After the test has run, you can see the test results in the Test manager Test results page, and you can view the details and images of a particular step in the Step editor and Test editor.
+• After the test has run, you can see the test results in the Test Manager Test results page, and you can view the details and images of a particular step in the Step editor and Test editor.

 • Filtering by contrast ratio validation status: You can use the filter on the Test results page, to apply the Accessibility criteria to choose which results you see – the options and tests and steps that passed, failed, or not validated.